 TRANSforming Gyne Cancer Care

-This community-led three-year project aims to make gynecological cancer care more inclusive and supportive for trans and gender diverse (TGD) people in Canada.
-It’s focused on tackling the barriers they face by co-creating solutions that empower patients, educate healthcare providers, and influence policy change.
+This community-led three-year project aims to make gynecological cancer care more inclusive and supportive for transgender and gender diverse (TGD) people in Canada.
+It’s focused on tackling barriers through co-creating solutions that empower patients, educate healthcare providers, and influence policy change.

 About the project